Integrate Thundra Python agent with your Lambda function using one of the available integration options.

 Enable the online debugging using by adding the

-thundra_agent_lambda_debugger_auth_token environment variable
+thundra_agent_lambda_debugger_auth_token environment variable and

 Specify a session name if needed (as long as you don't have multiple concurrent debug sessions you don't have to specify a session name, default value just works fine)